xbid/reading-notes/Code201/class-03.md

 - scroll

 This property adds a scrollbar to the box so that users can scroll to see the missing content.

+**Border, Margin & Padding**

+Every box has three available properties that can be adjusted to control its appearance:

+If you specify a width for a box, then the borders, margin, and padding are added to its width and height.

+- 1. Border

+Every box has a border (even if it is not visible or is specified to be 0 pixels wide).
+The border separates the edge of one box from another.

+- 2. Margin

+Margins sit outside the edge of the border.
+You can set the width of a margin to create a gap between the borders of two adjacent boxes.

+- 3. Padding

+Padding is the space between the border of a box and any content contained within it.
+Adding padding can increase the readability of its contents.